byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<ferretinjapan>** oneiric\_, not everyone in this room is on the same side.
 Theres plenty of sceptics alreay here.
 **\<midipoet>** is paying a HW deisgn house to design an ASIC out of the question?
 **\<dEBRUYNE>** One more thing we have to keep in mind is that we cannot stop the network and have to decide on what to do in October within a few months.
 Would people prefer another tweak or implementing RandomX (it is probably ready by then)?
-**\<oneiric\_>** ok, maybe what i said is coming off wrong. i didn't mean any devs didn't know how to use blake2b, that's dumb. i was saying whoever does the audit shouldn't be associated with monero-project at all
+**\<oneiric\_>** ok, maybe what i said is coming off wrong. i didn't mean any devs didn't know how to use blake2b, that's dumb. i was saying whoever does the audit shouldn't be associated with byterubpay at all
 **\<rbrunner>** Any idea of cost of that ASIC design? six figures?
 **\<fluffypony>** midipoet: they'd charge us for tape-out probably
 **\<dEBRUYNE>** I personally think the tweaks ought to stop, hence my preference for RandomX